mhoussam1/bikesharing/README.md

 <img width="1006" alt="Top Starting Locations " src="https://user-images.githubusercontent.com/93894964/153789995-42864bd4-a048-4481-990b-a788d8b9201c.png">

+The graph shows the most popular starting locations.
+The larger the bubble represents the higher number of trips.
+From the graph you can see what areas are popular amongst subscribers or customers.
+Downtown area is much more popular than surrounding areas, yet it is as important for surrounding areas to have bike services, in order to ensure good customer experience.

 - Top ending locations

 <img width="977" alt="top ending locations " src="https://user-images.githubusercontent.com/93894964/153790037-a67bb10e-a96e-44af-8f4f-d39ad15dcfa0.png">

+The graph shows the most popular ending locations.
+The larger the bubble represents the higher number of trips.
+From the graph you can see what areas are popular amongst subscribers or customers.
+Downtown area is much more popular than surrounding areas, yet it is as important for surrounding areas to have bike services, in order to ensure good customer experience.

 - Bike Utilizations